thomasdenecker/START-R/README.md

 To help you in the use of START-R, we have written a [wiki](https://github.com/thomasdenecker/START-R/wiki).
 If you have any questions or problems, do not hesitate to post an [issue](https://github.com/thomasdenecker/START-R/issues/new/).

+## START-R Viewer: display several profiles

+- Collect replication timing profiles (same chromosome: ".SRV" files) in a same folder

+- Rename files (example: "chr20_exp1.SRV", "chr20_exp2.SRV", "chr20_exp3.SRV", ...) to avoid names of identical files

+- In START-R Viewer, go to the folder regrouping files and click on profiles of interest for a same chromosome thanks to the "ctrl" button to select several profiles

+- The application is limited to the display of ten profiles, that is to say, ten individual profiles or five differential analyses (5 x 2 profiles = 10 profiles)

+- Show comparable profiles on the same graph (example: same type of experiment, same scale, same normalization, ...)

+- Don't show a profile not derived from a differential analysis with two profiles compared as part of a differential analysis

 ## Development

 ### Launch in debug mode